Lecture 5 : Navigation

 - You’ll notice that I disabled the

-- Modify the event handler inside the
+NavBarand theTabBarin theCommentPage - Modify the event handler inside the

-to return to the previous back (regardless of which page it is) - Refer to Microsoft’s documentation for the various route formats.
+CommentsPageto return to the previous back (regardless of which page it is) - Refer to Microsoft’s documentation for the various route formats.

 Passing Arguments to page constructor using GoToAsync

-Passing simple data types as strings
+Passing simple data types as strings or int can be done using string formatting

 await Shell.Current.GoToAsync($"{nameof(MyPage)}?SimpleArgument={12345}");

-To pass multiple arguments and complex objects you need to use a dictionary Dictionary<string, object>
+To pass multiple arguments and complex objects you need to use a dictionary Dictionary<string, object>:

 await Shell.Current.GoToAsync(nameof(MyPage), new Dictionary<string, object> {